-The current output of ASAP is verbose, and is controlled by setting sd.rcParams['verbose']=False (or True).
-At the least we should make some of the output less cryptic.
+The current output of ASAP is verbose and controlled by setting sd.rcParams['verbose']=False (or True).
+We will make some of the output less cryptic.

-Strip off leading and trailing whitespace on string parameters.
+We will strip off leading and trailing whitespace on string parameters.

 5. SDtasks general issues